External Storage

 Newly recorded sessions should now be stored and retrieved (when replayed) from your new destination/object storage service.

-If you encounter any issues, please connect to our Slack or check out our Forum and get help from our community.
+If case of any issues, please connect to our Slack or check out our Forum and get help from our community.